simonspa/corryvreckan/src/modules/AnalysisEfficiency/README.md

 For the DUT, the following plots are produced:

 * 2D histograms:
-  * 2D Map of in-pixel efficiency
+  * 2D Map of in-pixel efficiency and in-pixel efficiency within in-pixel ROI
   * 2D Maps of chip efficiency in local and global coordinates, filled at the position of the track intercept point or at the position of the associated cluster center
+  * 2D Map of pixel efficiency, for the full matrix, filled at the pixel (of the associated cluster) through which the track goes, constrained to an in-pixel ROI defined by `inpixel_cut_edge`.
   * 2D Maps of the position difference of a track with and without associated cluster to the previous track
   * 2D Map of the distance between track intersection and associated cluster